 Es werden einige allgemeine Werkzeuge verwendet, um an diesem Gerät zu arbeiten.
 Du wirst nicht jedes Werkzeug für jeden Vorgang benötigen.

-The main reason for the low specs on many of these is the education market does not need high end machines for general use.
-Many schools opt to cut back on the specs to save money per computer since most students only use them for basic tasks and Internet access.
+The main reason for the low specs on many of these is that the education market does not need high end machines for general use.
+Many schools opt to cut back on the frivolities to save money per computer since most students only use them for basic tasks and internet access.

 The Lenovo Education series is considered "education tough" instead of "business tough".
-Since many schools keep computers for 5 years (or more), these machines are tougher then your average ThinkPad.
+Since many schools keep computers for 5+ years, these machines are tougher than the average ThinkPad.

-The oboard video your system includes is system board dependent.
-Intel models use Intel HD Graphics, while AMD models use Radeon G Series graphics.
+The onboard video your system includes is CPU dependent.
+Intel models use Intel HD Graphics, whereas AMD models use Radeon G Series graphics.
 There are no dGPU options.